sharontakhar/fun-higher-order-workshop/README.md

 console.log(result); // 30
 ```

-8. Write a function `twice` that takes a binary function and returns
-   a unary function that passes its argument to the binary function twice.
+8. Write a function `twice` that takes a binary function and returns a unary function (_a function that takes one argument_) that passes its argument to the binary function twice.

 ```js
 const doubl = twice(add);